Discount Extension¶

 | codes | Array[string] | No | Discount codes to apply.
 Case-insensitive.
 Replaces previously submitted codes.
 Send empty array to clear. |

-| applied | Array[Applied Discount] | No | Discounts successfully applied (code-based and automatic). |
+| applied | Array[object] | No | Discounts successfully applied (code-based and automatic). |

 Applied Discount¶